 Pimples are inflamed glands in your skin.
 The hair follicles connected to these sebaceous, or oil, glands become clogged with dead skin cells and oil.
 This causes the follicles to become infected, and a pesky pimple to appear on your skin.

-There are many factors that influence acne, including hormones, stress, and an unhealthy diet.
-Some prescription medicines can cause acne.
+There are many factors that influence breakouts, including hormones, stress, and an unhealthy diet.
+Some prescription medicines can cause zits.
 Heredity may also influence if and when your skin breaks out.

 When you get a pimple, you want it gone ASAP.
 Try these five techniques for beautiful, blemish-free skin.